Goal (sports)

 In sport, a goal may refer to either an instance of scoring, or to the physical structure or area where an attacking team must send the ball or puck in order to score points.
 The structure of a goal varies from sport to sport, and one is placed at or near each end of the playing field for each team to defend.
 Sports which feature goal scoring are also commonly known as invasion games.

 For many sports, each goal structure usually consists of two vertical posts, called goal posts, supporting a horizontal crossbar.
 A goal line marked on the playing surface between the goal posts demarcates the goal area.
 Thus, the objective is to send the ball or puck between the goal posts, under or over the crossbar (depending on the sport), and across the goal line.
 Other sports may have other types of structures or areas where the ball or puck must pass through, such as the basketball hoop.

 In several sports, sending the ball or puck into the opponent's goal structure or area is the sole method of scoring, and thus the final score is expressed in the total number of goals scored by each team.
 In other sports, a goal may be one of several scoring methods, and thus may be worth a different set number of points than the others.

 Methods of scoring

 In some sports, the goal is the sole method of scoring.
-In these sports, the final score is expressed as the number of goals scored by each team, with the winner being the team that accumulated more over the specified time period.
+In these sports, the final score is expressed as the number of goals scored by each team.

 In other sports, a goal is not the sole method of scoring.
 In these sports, the goal is worth a set number of points but there are other methods of scoring which may be worth more, the same, or fewer points.
 In these sports, the score is expressed as the total number of points earned by each team.
 In Australian rules football the score is expressed by listing the quantity of each team's "goals" and "behinds" followed by the total number of points.

+The winner is the team that accumulates more goals or points over a specified time period.
+Depending on the sport, the time may be divided in half, thirds, quarters, or some other interval with intermissions in between them.
+Also depending on the sport, the time may be temporarily stopped whenever the ball or puck lands out of bounds, after a goal or points are scored, whenever a player commits a foul, due to injuries, or another "dead ball" or administrative reason.
+If the score remains tied after the time expires, depending on the match or competition, the game may simply end as a draw, or an extra period called overtime or extra time may be played.